backdrop-contrib/slick/README.txt

 The first 2 are supported by core library using pure JS approach.
 The last is the Module feature using pure CSS Foundation block-grid.
-The key is: the total amount of Views results must be bigger than Visible slides, otherwise broken Grid, see skin Grid above for more detals.
+The key is: the total amount of Views results must be bigger than Visible slides, otherwise broken Grid, see skin Grid above for more details.

 HTML STRUCTURE